Nikita-Belyakov/CLOUD_SNOW_SEGMENTATION/README.md

 ### GOES_data folder usage instructions:

-- there is PARSIG&PROCESSING_PUBLIC.ipynb with lots of utils for GOES-16,17 data and it can be easily adapted for Electro L1, L2, L3, L4 or GOES-18 satellites as well
+- There is PARSIG&PROCESSING_PUBLIC.ipynb with lots of utils for GOES-16,17 data and it can be easily adapted for Electro L1, L2, L3, L4 or GOES-18 satellites as well
-- this notebook can help you to open and process all neede GOES-R data to make your own dataset with snow and cloud masks
+- This notebook can help you to open and process all neede GOES-R data to make your own dataset with snow and cloud masks
-- this utils include reprojecting function from plate caree projection to geostationary projetion
+- This utils include reprojecting function from plate caree projection to geostationary projetion

 ## Acknowledgments: